 Is the listed phone number still correct?
 Is there a better number you could direct them to?
 Has your website address changed?

-Don’t risk someone driving all the way across town to your old office location.
 For a long-time patient, neglecting to update your business information can make them feel like your practice was too inconsiderate to think of their time.
-And if you have a social media marketing company, this information can probably be changed with a simple request, and changes can even be requested in advance.
-So the next time you get a new phone line or change your hours, keep Facebook as well as your website at the top of your mind.
+The next time you get a new phone line or change your hours, keep Facebook, as well as your website, at the top of your mind.

 2. Post regularly

 Now that your social media profiles are accurate, post, and post regularly!
-Keeping up a schedule is one of the best things you can do for your web presence – when new visitors see your page, they’ll see a history of activity, and followers will keep you at the top of their mind when they see you on a regular basis in their feed.
+Keeping up a schedule is one of the best things you can do for your web presence – when new visitors see your page, they’ll see a history of activity, and followers will keep you top of mind.

 Just don’t forget to strike a balance.
-You want to post often, but not so often that your patients unfollow you.
+You want to post often, but not so often that your patients unfollow you for spamming their feeds.
 A post or two a day is fine for Facebook.
 Tweets have a shorter shelf life, so you can tweet up to four or five times a day without flooding your followers.

-Stretch things out between posts for too long, however, and your pages look empty.
-Don’t go any longer than a month at the most between posts on Facebook.
-On Twitter, where posts are shorter and the pace is faster, try to get something up at least once every two weeks.
+If you stretch time between posts for too long, however, your pages look empty.
+Don’t go any longer than a month at most between posts on Facebook.
+On Twitter, where posts are shorter and the pace is faster, try to get something up at least once or twice a week.

 3. Post well